Transferable Objects & Zero-Copy

 Debugging Workflows & Memory Profiling

 Identifying neutered buffer errors requires browser DevTools memory snapshots and worker console logging.
-Common pitfalls include attempting to access transferred buffers on the sending thread, mismatched transfer list references, or attempting to transfer non-transferable objects like standard JavaScript objects, Map, or Set.
+Common pitfalls include attempting to access transferred buffers on the sending thread, mismatched transfer list references, or trying to transfer a buffer that has already been neutered (which throws a DataCloneError).

-Profiling heap allocations before and after transfer validates zero-copy efficiency and confirms structured clone bypass.
-Use performance.memory (Chromium) and Chrome’s Memory tab to track ArrayBuffer detachment.
+Profiling heap allocations before and after transfer validates zero-copy efficiency.
+Use Chrome’s Memory tab to track ArrayBuffer detachment.
 Look for:

-• Heap Delta: Should remain flat during transfer.
-A spike indicates fallback cloning.
+- Heap Delta: Should remain flat during transfer.
+A spike indicates fallback cloning (e.g., you passed a

 Performance Considerations